Azure/connected-vehicle-samples/invehicle/FileUpload/README.md

 ## Test

 MCVP Cloud Platform and Analytics support blob upload request from vehicle module by extensions.
-The sample extensions are available in the /cloudExtensions directory.
+The sample extensions are available in the [devex samples](../../tools/devex/samples/) directory.
 To run end-to-end file upload, Platform must install Analytics extension to plug Azure Storage Analytics storage into platform service.

 To run the test locally instead of deploying the entire MCVP cloud service, we can send and receive messages with CURL and VAS for File Upload Module.
 The instructions below introduce how to send messages step by step.